WHO DISCOVERED LYME DISEASE

 Dr. Burgdorfer’s discovery not only identified its cause—it opened the door to ongoing inquiry into its diagnosis, treatment, and long-term effects.

-His work reminds us that scientific progress often begins with careful observation and the courage to challenge existing assumptions.
+His work reminds us that scientific progress often begins with careful observation and the willingness to challenge existing assumptions.

 Understanding the origins of Lyme disease is essential to understanding its present challenges.